23-MDDN342/project-1-parameterised-space-TobyCrust/README.md

-Hype up read me for hand it: - write it as a portfolio type thing describe what it is and how I made it. markdown
+Hype up read me for hand it: - write it as a portfolio type thing describe what it is and how I made it. markdown my project uses noise maps that draws particals along.
+This is a p5.js sketch that produces a zoom background.
+It is parameterised to work on any scale.
+The sketch uses perlin noise to create a underwater flowing effect.
+The over all effect rpduces a calm mood